Noluyolo97/holbertonschool-system_engineering-devops/README.md

-Printf- Write a script that prints “Hello, World”.
+echo "Hello, World"- Write a script that prints “Hello, World”. echo echo ':)'- Write a script that displays a confused smiley "(Ôo)'.